sdelatorrep/elixir_beacon/README.md

             </dependencies>
         </project>
         ```
-        * After That create the package org.ega_archive.custom.elixirbeacon. (by default, our app will scan org.ega_archive.custom.elixirbeacon package to try to find candidates for our services) If you want to use a different package name, you must cusomizt your application properties name and add the property:
+        * After That create the package <code>org.ega_archive.custom.elixirbeacon.</code> (by default, our app will scan <code>org.ega_archive.custom.elixirbeacon</code> package to try to find candidates for our services) If you want to use a different package name, you must cusomize your application properties name and add the property:
-        ```
+        ```INI
         custom.package.scan=org.my.custom
         ```
-        * Inside that folder create a services package and a write your CustomImplementation
+        * Inside that folder create a services package and a write your custom implementation
         ```java
         package org.ega_archive.elixirbeacon.service;